Seongcheol: Early life

-The rumor of a lay person meditating so intensely naturally spread to the main temple of Haeinsa(해인사).
+The rumor of a lay person meditating so intensely naturally spread to the main temple of Haeinsa.
 Under the recommendations of renowned Seon Masters Gim Beomnin and Choe Beomsul, the young Seongcheol left for Haeinsa in the winter of 1936.
 At the time, Seon Master Dongsan was the spiritual leader of Haeinsa, and recognizing Seongcheol's great potential, he recommended he become a monk.
 But Seongcheol refused, stating that he had absolutely no intention of becoming a monk and that only intense meditation was important.
 But Dongsan master's dharma talk during the following retreat season changed his mind: